haiyi-bespoke/readme_test/README.md

   ```

 + #### Average Q Score
-  the average q-score of all active subs
+  the average q-score of all active subs associated with the gc

   ```json
   {